nicholasdille/container-slides/120_kubernetes/09_variables/slides.md

 Environment variables are defined in the pod specification

-The pod specification can be wrapped by a ReplicaSets or a Deployment
+The pod specification can be wrapped by a ReplicaSet or a Deployment